MicrosoftDocs/cpp-docs/docs/standard-library/function-class.md

 ### Remarks

-The operator returns a value that is convertible to **`bool`** with a true value only if the object is not empty.
+The operator returns a value that is convertible to **`bool`** with a true value only if the object isn't empty.
 You use it to test whether the object is empty.

 ### Example